ryanstout/pawnee/docs/GUIDE.md

 		pawnee gem [gemname]

 This will generate files for a gem in the current directory.
+All pawnee gems will be automatically prefixed with pawnee- so that they can be easily identified.
 The word Recipe is used to refer to these pawnee gems (since it is a standard term in the provisioning world.)

 ## base.rb